materiaraiding/materiaraiding-old/visitorsguide.md

 ## UCOB

-Primarily, Materia follows Clee's UCOB guide, this is common in some other regions so may not be too unfamiliar to most, see here: [Clee's Guide](https://ultimates.guide/ucob/)
+Primarily, Materia follows Clees' UCOB guide, this is common in some other regions so may not be too unfamiliar to most, see here: [Clees' Guide](https://ultimates.guide/ucob/)

 One key difference is due to being in the southern hemisphere, we flip the arena upside down and drop the Hatch puddles in a V shape, obviously.
 This looks something like this: